6

 Finding a PRM suited to your program

-Irrespective of how you design your tiers and how many levels you create, a PRM is essential.
-The Kiflo PRM simplifies the tier management of partners.
-It is designed specifically with tech startups and SMB structures in mind.
-From partner onboarding and attribution to tier management, Kiflo simplifies it all.
+Irrespective of how you design your tiers and how many levels you create, a PRM system is essential to streamline the process.
+Kiflo PRM simplifies the tier management of partners, offering a tailored solution specifically for tech startups and SMBs.
+From partner onboarding and lead attribution to tier management, Kiflo helps businesses easily manage their entire partner program.
+With Kiflo, you can focus on scaling your partner network while ensuring each partner gets the support and rewards they deserve.

 Table of contents